naojsoft/naojutils/README.txt

 The files will then end up under /some/path

-NOTE: If you want to install the optional Ginga plugins, you must also repeat the setup.py in the "ginga_plugins" directory.
-This is not necessary if you don't plan to use those plugins.
+NOTE: If you want to install the optional Ginga plugins, you must also repeat the "setup.py" operation in the "ginga_plugins" directory, e.g.:

+    $ cd ginga_plugins
+    $ python setup.py build

+or

+    $ cd ginga_plugins
+    $ python setup.py install

+The above steps are not necessary if you don't plan to use those plugins.